GenoRobotics-EPFL/Myrio/README.md

 _If you are a contributor, please refer to [this document](/CONTRIBUTING.md)._

+### Note
+All of the works are in customtest folder.
+Nothing else has been changed outside of the folder.

-Important files
+### Important files

-feat_eng.py: converts input FASTA into k-mer format and change it to binary file (parquet) models.py: train models (done on RCP GPUs).
-The results are 3 json files. model_test.py: load models and predicts given FASTA.
+- feat_eng.py: converts input FASTA into k-mer format and change it to binary file (parquet)
+- models.py: train models (done on RCP GPUs).
+The results are 3 json files.
+- model_test.py: load models and predicts given FASTA.

-Files used for debugging
+### Files used for debugging
-EDA.py: generates genus frequency table of a single perquet file read_parquet.py: reads binary file and gives useful information inside
+- EDA.py: generates genus frequency table of a single perquet file
+- read_parquet.py: reads binary file and gives useful information inside

 To use the trained model, you only need 3 json files and feat_eng.py to convert FASTA to parquet format, which is an input format for the model.